rohithmenon/carnd/vehicle_detection/report.md

    ![](output_images/sliding.jpg)
 2. Extract above features for each of the window.
 [For HOG features, we compute HOG features once and subsample the values]
 3. Predict the presence of car using the trained SVM classifier.
 4. For each window that detects car, add a vote on a heat map sized same as the video frame image.
+Windows are restricted to the bottom half of the image.
 5. Smooth the heat_map by averaging across historical frames.
 The exact logic smooths by choosing the moving window (size 7) average of heat_maps that maximizes total value of votes over the last 15 frames.
 6. Threshold heat map for atleast 2 votes per pixel and extract contiguous non-zero pixels as different detected cars.
 7. Draw bounding boxes on the detected images.
+Bounding boxes with voted pixels less than a threshold of 4096 is rejected.

 ## <a name="results">Result</a>
 #### Pipeline on Test images